intel/trustauthority-client-for-go/go-tdx/README.md

 # Intel® Trust Authority Go TDX Adapter
-Go module for collecting TDX Quote from TDX enabled platform.
+Go module for collecting TDX Quote from MSFT Azure TDX enabled platform.
+This module is specifically built to work with Azure TDX stack only.

 ## Go Requirement